One of the best ways to see and experience downtown Tampa is to explore the Riverwalk, a 2.6-mile waterfront pedestrian walkway.

 The Tampa Riverwalk ends at Armature Works, a former streetcar warehouse in the Tampa Heights neighborhood that was repurposed into a thriving food hall (Heights Public Market) and event space.

 The interior is full of history, metal cranes, and exposed brick.
 Old machine parts have been turned into tables, and the space is abuzz with people enjoying the food and drink offerings.
+Armature Works is also home to Steelbach and Oak & Ola, two Michelin-recommended restaurants.

+Overall, the Tampa Riverwalk offers a great way to experience downtown Tampa.
 If you're on a tight budget, walk the trail and get some exercise, enjoying what's visible outside.
-And if one or two museums look appealing, it's probably cheaper to pay as you go.
+If one or two museums appeal to you, it's probably cheaper to pay as you go.

 To visit all five museums, plus the Florida Aquarium, and have access to the Pirate Water Taxi, you'll save money with the Tampa Riverwalk Attraction Pass.

-I received a complimentary Riverwalk Attractions Pass during my stay in the city organized by Visit Tampa Bay.
+I received a complimentary Riverwalk Attractions Pass during my stay in the city, organized by Visit Tampa Bay.